 You depart today on your flight to New Zealand.

 You continue your flight from Los Angeles to Auckland, losing one day en route as you cross the International Date Line.
 You regain this day when you fly back to the U.S. at the end of the trip.

 Your OAT Representative greets you at the Auckland Airport on New Zealand’s North Island and transfers with you to our hotel.
 We'll also be joined by fellow travelers who took our optional pre-trip extension, New Zealand's Bay of Islands.
 Later, we meet our Trip Leader who will lead us on an orientation walk, then we'll transfer to a local restaurant for a Welcome Dinner.

-This morning, we’ll embark on a Tamaki Hikoi—a walking tour led by a Maori guide from the Ngati Whatua tribe, who provides a uniquely Maori perspective.
+This morning, we’ll embark on a Host Tribe Native Walk—a walking tour led by a Maori guide.
 During this fascinating tour, we’ll learn about the early settlement of New Zealand, ancient tribal traditions, and controversial issues confronting modern-day Maori.

 We return to our hotel by mid-afternoon.
 Enjoy the remainder of the day at leisure.
 You can visit the War Memorial Museum, which houses the largest collection of Polynesian artifacts in the world, and a volcano exhibit that explores these wondrous landscapes that have existed for more than 250,000 years.
 Auckland also has many beautiful parks, trendy restaurants, and a revitalized waterfront area that contains America's Cup Village for visitors to enjoy.
 Dinner is on your own tonight.

 After breakfast, we drive to Rotorua.
 Our journey takes us through lush green pasturelands in the center of the North Island.

 We stop at a local farm to enjoy a Home-Hosted Lunch and visit with our hosts.